Labour Congress: Jacinda Ardern outlines $162m plan for cleaner waterways, 2000 more jobs

 • Mahurangi River restoration (50 jobs, $4.064m)

-• Piako River Green Corridor (47 jobs, $2.825m)
+• Piako River green corridor (47 jobs, $2.825m)

 • Upper Waioumu enhancement (21 jobs, $1.74m)

-• Tairawhiti Agroecology Recovery Project (70 jobs, $4.848m)
+• Tairawhiti agroecology recovery project (70 jobs, $4.848m)

 • Manawatū-Whanganui riparian management (125 jobs,$4.681m)